♫ Listening to: Candy Walls by TR/ST ♫

 Set the tiny ball onto a parchment paper lined baking sheet or cutting board.

-Press a mini chocolate chip into the center of the white dough ball until it looks like an eyeball.
+Press one of the mini vegan chocolate chips into the center of the white dough ball until it looks like an eyeball.
 The video below will show you exactly how I did this.

 Repeat with all of the eyeball dough or until your tray or cutting board is filled with eyeballs.